borntyping/borntyping.github.io/books.md

 ### Comic books

-The comic books I grew up from.
+The comic books I grew up with.
 Some of them have not aged well.

 - _**Scott Pilgrim**_, Bryan Lee O'Malley
 - _**Transmetropolitan**_, Warren Ellis